Top tips for passing your Driving Test – At The First Attempt

 - Use of mirrors – not checking or not acting on information

-- Reversing round a corner – ineffective observation or lack of accuracy
+- Reversing around a corner – ineffective observation or lack of accuracy

 - Incorrect use of signals – not cancelling or giving misleading signals.